 Jeffrey Budimulia, facility manager for the International School of Beijing, suggests, “For preparing a location for FM outsourcing, we need to ask who can do the job professionally and more effectively.
 It takes months of planning, including studying both internally (what can be outsourced) and externally (who is available).”

+Work In ProgressThe second key step is the transition process.
+This is when the confusion starts.
+It is paramount for the entire facilities staff to understand the importance of the migration to the new service provider.
+To develop a comprehensive transition plan takes a dedicated team that knows the staff and the customers.
+The fm must commit time and resources to define and stabilize the new partnership.
+This is not the place for a part-time job, since it will be very important for the fm to take good care of the existing staff.
+There must also be secure buy-in from all employees.
+That means the fm must communicate from the beginning to the end of the transition (and everywhere in between).
+The service provider must be sensitive to differences and respect both workplace diversity and the corporate culture.
 Again, Budimulia emphasizes, “Communication is paramount in conveying ideas, values, and expectations, both to the provider as well as to internal customers.
 Fms tend to be the middlemen when it comes time to conduct all this business, and as a result, they are the recipients of criticism and blame.
 For FM outsourcing to be successful, there must be attention to detail regarding what is expected.
 This is relayed to the service provider along with the need for close cooperation, good communication, and trust.
 Sometimes this can be likened to a marriage of equals!”